Orthodox Jewish Scholar's

 James Scott Trimm

-In recent blogs I have spoken to you about the changes in attitude that are taking place in regards to Yeshua of Nazareth in the Jewish Community, and how this may relate to the prophecy Yeshua made:
+In my past blogs I have spoken to you about the changes in attitude that are taking place in regards to Yeshua of Nazareth in the Jewish Community.

 Boyarin opens his book with some very interesting words: